MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-license-requests.md

 1. In the admin center, select the **Navigation menu**, then select **Billing** > <a href="https://go.microsoft.com/fwlink/p/?linkid=842264" target="_blank">Licenses</a>.
 2. On the **Licenses** page, select the **Requests** tab.
-3. Select the row that contains the request you want to review.
+1. Select the row that contains the request you want to review.
 The details pane shows details about which users want licenses to the product.
+1. Licenses can be assigned to each user through the default **Assign license to each of the approved people** option.

-    - To deny the entire request, select **Don't approve**, and in the dialog box, select **Don't approve**.
+   - To approve the entire request, click on **Submit**.
-    - To deny some users but approve others, select the X by the name of the users that you want to remove.
-Their names are moved under **Do not assign to these users**.
+   - To approve some users and reject others, click the X next to the names of the users you wish to remove.
+The names of the rejected users will then be moved to the **Reject for the following people** section.

+   - To deny the entire request, select the 'X' next to the name under the **Approve for the following people** section.
+The users whose requests have been denied will then appear under the **Reject for the following people** section.
-4. If you have more than one product, under **Select a product**, select the one that you want to use to assign licenses for.
+5. If you have more than one product, under **Select a product**, select the one that you want to use to assign licenses for.
-5. To deny users access to certain apps and services, expand **Turn apps and services on or off**, then clear the check boxes for the ones that you want to exclude.
+   - To deny users access to certain apps and services, expand **Turn apps and services on or off**, then clear the check boxes for the ones that you want to exclude.
+1. To assign licenses based on group membership, choose the radio button option **Assign license by adding the approved individuals to the following security group**.

+   - A grayed-out option typically signifies that the security groups are either unlicensed or not yet configured.

+   - For more information on how to assign licenses to a security group please visit [Assign licenses to users by group membership using the Microsoft 365 admin center](/entra/identity/users/licensing-admin-center)

+   - When multiple security groups are available, select the one to which you wish to assign licenses.

-6. At the bottom of the pane, type an optional message in the text box.
+1. In the text box at the bottom of the pane, type a message if you wish.
+The user will receive an email containing either the default message or your customized message.

-7. When you're finished, select **Approve**.
+1. When you're finished, select **Submit**.
 The details pane shows the details of the request.
-8. Close the details pane.
+9. Close the details pane.
 Users receive an email that says their request was approved or denied.

 ## Share a license request by email